Robert Wingfield (diplomat): Diplomatic failure

 As a reward for his services he had already (14 July) received a joint grant in survivorship with his brother Sir Richard of the office of Marshal of Calais.
 During the early autumn of 1513 he paid a brief visit to England, but in May 1514 he was at Vienna, asking for money and for his recall.
 The military success of the French in Italy in 1515 meant that Henry was even more eager to bring Maximilian in a confederacy against France.
 Maximilian on his part was ready to sell himself to the highest bidder.
-Thomas Wolsey, seeing the ambassador as duped by Maximilian, sent Richard Pace to act as a check on Wingfield.
 An acrimonious correspondence ensued between Wolsey and Wingfield.
-Pace, too, ridiculed Wingfield's credulity, as Wingfield discovered by opening Pace's correspondence.
-He also feigned Pace's signature and seal to a receipt for money sent to Pace, and obtained sole control of its distribution.
+Wolsey was in a tricky situation as Wingfield was his cousin.
 Maximilian dangled before Henry becoming Duke of Milan, with the resignation of the Empire in his favour.
-Henry in reply took Pace's advice and refused to provide any more money, and expressed his displeasure with Wingfield for having advanced sixty thousand florins to the Emperor on his own responsibility.
+Henry in reply refused to provide any more money, and expressed his displeasure with Wingfield for having advanced sixty thousand florins to the Emperor on his own responsibility.

 In the summer of 1516 Henry wrote to Wingfield a letter of censure.
 A treaty was, however, drawn up between Henry and the emperor, dated 29 October 1516, providing for a monetary advance by Henry, in return for the offer of the imperial crown, to be formally made by Wingfield and the Cardinal of Sion.
 Wingfield received the emperor's oath but then heard rumours that Maximilian had secretly subscribed to the obnoxious Treaty of Noyon.

 Wolsey, however, continued to employ Wingfield, and despatched him, together with Cuthbert Tunstall and the Earl of Worcester, to Brussels to negotiate with Charles (the future Emperor Charles V).
 The mission succeeded in obtaining from Charles on 11 May 1517 a ratification of Henry's treaty with the emperor of the previous October.
-Wingfield left Brussels on 16 March to return to the imperial court, then in the Netherlands.
+Wingfield had left Brussels, at the time in the Netherlands, on 16 March to return to the imperial court.
 On 5 June, having received instructions from Henry to follow Maximilian back to Germany, Wingfield wrote to the king a point-blank refusal.
 He was unpaid, his servants refused to remain with him, and he was under vows to make pilgrimages in England.